coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 gloves grant a +5 competence bonus on Swim checks and Climb checks.
 Both gloves must be worn for the magic to be effective.

-Faint transmutation; CL 5th; Craft Wondrous Item, *bull's strength, cat's grace;* Price 6,250 gp.
+Faint transmutation; CL 5th; Craft Wondrous Item, *bull’s strength, cat’s grace;* Price 6,250 gp.

 **Goggles of Minute Seeing:** The lenses of this item are made of special crystal.
 When placed over the eyes of the wearer, the lenses